-The accounting procedure is defined as the process of standardized nature that performs a specific accounting function that are designed to incorporate better risk management policies so that these functions are completed in a more productive and efficient manner.
-The accounting department performs several functions such as perform billings for their customers, provide invoices to suppliers, perform bank reconciliation, and hence such tasks normally require comprehensive and streamlined procedures.
+The accounting procedure is defined as the process of standardized nature that performs a specific accounting function designed to incorporate better risk management policies so that these functions are completed more productively and efficiently.
+The accounting department performs several functions, such as billings for their customers, providing invoices to suppliers, and performing bank reconciliation; hence such tasks normally require comprehensive and streamlined procedures.

 Characteristics of Accounting Procedure

 It begins with the collection of financial documents.
 The information collected may be logged and maintained through physical or electrical modes.
 The cash register tapes, incoming bills, receipts, records of salaries, travel receipts, forms, and invoices are examples of financial documents.